-Registration is a reservation of a space in a class.
+Registration – is a reservation of space in a class.
 Therefore all registration fees are non-refundable and must be paid in full prior to the first class.
 Registration may be made by mail or in person.
-Students are not considered enrolled and cannot be assured a class space until a registration card is completed and all fees are paid including The Registration fee and first month?s tuition.
+Students are not considered enrolled and cannot be assured a class space until a registration card is completed and all fees are paid including The Registration fee and first-month tuition.
 Class sizes are limited and early registration is recommended.

-Tuition is on a monthly basis not by the lesson and due with the first lesson of the month.
+Tuition – is on a monthly basis not by the lesson and due by the first lesson of the month.
 It is not our policy to bill.
-Accounts not paid in full by the 1Oth of the month will be assessed a $15.00 billing charged after 2 month student will be dropped.
-For summer classes full payment is required at registration.
+Accounts not paid in full by the 1Oth of the month will be charged a $20 late fee.
+After 2 months, students will be dropped.
+For summer classes, full payment is required at registration.
 There are no refunds for summer or special classes.

-Return Check Charge – There will be a $20.00 service charge added to a student?s account for all returned checks.
+Return Check Charge – There will be a $30 service charge added to a student’s account for all returned checks.
 It is not our policy to re-deposit returned checks.
-Late payment could result in removal from class or event until paid in cash.
+A late payment could result in removal from class or event until paid in cash.

-Delinquent Accounts – Accounts which are consistently delinquent will require payment by semester in advance or the student may be denied admission to class.
-Students with accounts delinquent by greater than 30 days may be denied admission to class until balance is paid in full.
+Delinquent Accounts – Accounts that are consistently delinquent will require payment by semester in advance or the student may be denied admission to the class.
+Students with accounts delinquent by greater than 30 days may be denied admission to class until the balance is paid in full.

 Attendance, Absence and Withdrawal